What are epoxy Binders and resins

 - Extended shelf life

-BRENNTAG NORTH AMERICA FOR ALL YOUR EPOXYBINDERS AND RESINS IN THE UNITED STATES
+BRENNTAG FOR ALL YOUR EPOXY BINDERS AND RESINS Needs

 Brenntag North America should be your preferred epoxy resin and epoxy hardener supplier.
 Our global network of suppliers spans 74 countries and 530 locations.
 With a portfolio of well over 10,000 products, we are a one-stop shop for all your epoxy needs.